gc-da11yn/gc-da11yn.github.io/src/pages/en/information-and-communications-technology-ict-accessibility-requirements.md

 ---
-title: Information and Communications Technology (ICT) Accessibility Requirements
+title: Information and Communication Technology (ICT) Accessibility Requirements
 description: This page is to share some of the work that Shared Services Canada (<abbr>SSC</abbr>) has done for the piloting of the EN 301 549 (2021) harmonized Information and Communications Technology (<abbr>ICT</abbr>) accessibility standards.
 This is not a full copy / paste / translation of either the EN 301 549 (2021) or Web Content Accessibility Guidelines (<abbr>WCAG</abbr>) 2.1.
 subject:
   - accessibilityInTheGovernmentOfCanada